heitorpolidoro/autocreate-pr/README.md

 ![GitHub](https://img.shields.io/github/license/heitorpolidoro/autocreate-pr)

-Action to create a pull request automatically.
+Action to create a pull request automatically with an option to set auto merge.

 ### Usage
 ```yaml